Selling in France as a non-EU brand, the complete compliance map.

 What is the all-in cost for the first year?

-For a typical non-EU consumer brand entering France: customs EORI ~€100 one-off; French VAT non-resident registration via a fiscal representative ~€600-€1,500/year; IOSS registration ~€500-€1,000/year if used; French EPR via us €490 setup + €249/month × 3 streams average = ~€9,454 year 1; packaging artwork redesign €0-€5,000 depending on print cycle; marketplace seller account fees €0-€500/year setup.
-Total year-1 baseline: ~€10,000-€16,000 plus VAT collected and eco-contributions scaling with volume.
+For a typical non-EU consumer brand entering France: customs EORI ~€100 one-off; French VAT non-resident registration via a fiscal representative ~€600-€1,500/year; IOSS registration ~€500-€1,000/year if used; French EPR via our published tiers, most mid-market 3-stream profiles land at ~€5,500-€11,000 year 1 depending on whether each stream is Light, Standard or Volume tier (multi-stream discount −10%/−15%/−20% applied); packaging artwork redesign €0-€5,000 depending on print cycle; marketplace seller account fees €0-€500/year setup.
+Total year-1 baseline: ~€7,000-€18,000 plus VAT collected and eco-contributions scaling with volume.
+Run the calculator at /tools/cost-calculator for an exact EPR quote.

 Can I delay EPR until after I have French revenue?

-Technically yes, legally no. The producer obligation under Article L. 541-10 II of the Code de l’environnement triggers on first placing on the market — your first French sale.
+Technically yes, legally no. The producer obligation under Article L. 541-10 II of the Code de l’environnement triggers on first placing on the market, your first French sale.
 Marketplaces (Amazon France, Cdiscount, ManoMano) verify EPR registration before allowing listings to go live.
 Delaying EPR means delaying your French launch on those channels.
 Shopify D2C lets you skip the marketplace verification but does not waive the underlying legal obligation.
 We recommend EPR registration in parallel with VAT, not after.

 Which is the highest-risk compliance gap for new entrants?